Effective Date: May 16, 2018

 - Contact information, including phone number and address;

-- Identity verification information, including Social Security Number and date of birth; and
+- Identity verification information, including Social Security Number (or Social Insurance Number) and date of birth; and

 - Examples include an uploaded picture, a driver’s license, or court records.